freeqinc/concactus/README.md

 # Concactus
-A python based HTML fragment importer.
+A python based preprocessor for HTML imports.

 ## Demo